Jesita Putri Miantoro: 2022

 She was selected to join the national team participated in the 2022 Asia Team Championships and Uber Cup, and the team won the Asia title after beating South Korea in the final.
 In the Uber Cup, the team was stopped in the quarter-finals to China.
 Miantoro and Mayasari then reached the finals in the senior tournament, Bonn International, and had to finished the tournament as runner-up.
 In July, they lost in the first round of the Singapore Open from 5th seed Chinese pair Zhang Shuxian and Zheng Yu.

 In October, Miantoro was paired with Febi Setianingrum and lost in the semi-finals of Indonesia Masters Super 100 from 5th seed Japanese pair Rena Miyaura and Ayako Sakuramoto.

 2023

 Miantoro and her partner Febi Setianingrum opened the 2023 season at Iran Fajr International.
 They won the title defeating Malaysian pair Go Pei Kee and Teoh Mei Xing.
+In March, they lost in the final of Vietnam International from Korean pair Lee Yu-lim and Shin Seung-chan.

+In September, they won the Indonesia International tournament in Medan, defeating her juniors pair Velisha Christina and Bernadine Anindya Wardana in straight games.
+In the next tournament, they competed at the Indonesia Masters Super 100 I but lost at the quarter-finals from 2nd seed and eventual finalist Chinese Taipei player Chang Ching-hui and Yang Ching-tun in straight games.

 Achievements

+BWF World Tour (2 titles, 1 runner-up)

+The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
+The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300, and the BWF Tour Super 100.